phil-grayson/SexFindR/docs/source/Step 3. Combined sequence-based analysis.rst

 The SNP Denisty data is already in 10 kb windows from the SNP Density analysis section and is able to be used without modifications outside of ``R``.

+With all these scripts and input data, you should be able to recreate this plot from the main manuscript in ``R``.

 .. image:: images/FuguSexFindR.png

 *Figure 3.
 SexFindR Step 3 combined results identified the fugu SDR (red dotted line) alongside 4 additional candidate windows (thin black dotted lines), all on NC_042303.1.*